 How do conventions actually work?
-Because it’s not just that we have a different camera or a different angle for a picture, but we actually have different cameras with different lenses, etc., and some people are good photographers and some are not, etc. How do we know we are thinking the same way everyone else is?
+Because it’s not just that we have a different camera or a different angle for a picture, but we actually have different cameras with different lenses, etc., and some people are good photographers, and some are not, etc. How do we know we are thinking the same way everyone else is?

-But in our minds we are always encapsulating something in solid plastic, “You just said that to me.”
-Or how about, “You said that twenty years ago, and you hurt my feeling so badly.”
+Nonetheless, in our minds, we are always encapsulating something in solid plastic, “You just said that to me.”
+Or how about, “You said that 20 years ago, and you hurt my feelings so badly.”
 We still hold a grudge.
 This is what guilt is all about.
 “I made this mistake before.
 I was so stupid!”
-Encapsulated in solid – enshrine it in this solid plastic and just put it there.
-And now I’m stuck.
-I’m not going to let go of this, this is my prize trophy!
-And then that’s guilt, “I’m terrible!
+It’s encapsulated in a solid form; we enshrined it in this solid plastic and just put it there, and now we’re stuck.
+“I’m not going to let go of this; this is my prize trophy!”
+That’s guilt, “I’m terrible!”

 Are the five aggregates a valid basis of labeling the “I”?